patchoulish/kagi-dotnet/readme.md

 var kagi = new KagiService(httpClient);
 ```
 #### Dependency Injection
-If you've installed the extension library-
+If you've installed the appropriate extension library.
 1. Register `KagiService` with your dependency container:
 ```csharp
 services.AddKagiHttpClient(options =>